 Pulse 3D Wireless Headset

 You can also purchase the Pulse 3D Wireless Headset to accompany the PlayStation 5 for $99.99.
 These headphones have been designed specifically for the 3D audio on PS5 consoles.
-Like the DualSense, the Pulse headset also uses a USB Type-C charging cable.
-Additionally, it has two built-in microphones and noise-canceling technology to ensure you come across clear to your friends in voice chat.
+Like the DualSense, the Pulse headset also uses a USB-C charging cable.
+Additionally, it has two built-in microphones and noise-cancelling technology to ensure you come across clear to your friends in voice chat.

 PS5 media remote

 The media remote for the PS5 is $29.99.
-This will be very useful if you intend to use streaming apps on your PS5 or watch movies on BluRay.
-In addition to the usual media buttons like play, pause, rewind, etc., there are quick-access app buttons for Netflix, Disney+, Spotify, and YouTube.
+This will be very useful if you intend to use streaming apps on your PS5 or watch movies on BLURay.
+In addition to the usual media buttons like play, pause, rewind, etc., there are quick-access app buttons for Netflix, Disney Plus, Spotify, and YouTube.

 PS5 HD Camera